Break down the overwhelming amount of work that your home needs into small daily tasks.

 Living Room Furniture:

-As much as this space needs to be cleaned, we often neglect under the furniture.
-So take a day to move the couches and get all that built up dust/dog hair/ and any other fun surprises from underneath (and don't forget under the cushions!)
+As much as this space needs to be cleaned, we often neglect under furniture.
+So take a day to move the couches and get all that built-up dust/dog hair/ and any other fun surprises from underneath (and don't forget under the cushions!)

-This is the vacuum I love to use of along the baseboards and on the couch, and the tineco floor cleaner will cut the time in half.
-You can wash the cushions by removing covers and using your washing machine, spot cleaning with a microfiber towel and a 1:1 mixture of water and dr. bronners soap, or use a nifty machine like Bissell!
+This is the vacuum I love to use along the baseboards and on the couch, and the Tineco floor cleaner will cut the time in half.
+You can wash the cushions by removing covers and using your washing machine, spot cleaning with a microfiber towel and a 1:1 mixture of water and Thieves Household Cleaner, or use a nifty machine like Bissell!

 Living Room Drawers/Tables/Baskets: